Yingcheng Liu

 | Github | Google Scholar | LinkedIn | Twitter |

-I am a Ph.D. student in the Medical Vision Group at the MIT Computer Science and Artificial Intelligence Laboratory (CSAIL) advised by Prof. Polina Golland.
-My research interests include machine learning and computer vision, with a focus on applications in biomedicine and healthcare.
+Hello!
+I am a Ph.D. student in the Medical Vision Group at the MIT Computer Science and Artificial Intelligence Laboratory (CSAIL), advised by Prof. Polina Golland.
+My research mainly focuses on biomedical image analysis, computer vision, and deep learning.

 Publications